'The Nordic Utopia' boasts efficiency and happiness levels that have had them perched at the very top of the

 Comparison to UK qualifications

-The undergraduate qualifications you've earned in other European countries should be recognised by Finnish universities, thanks to the country's involvement in the Bologna process - an agreement made between EU member states to ensure the direct comparability in the standards and quality of higher education qualifications.
+The undergraduate qualifications you've earned in other European countries should be recognised by Finnish universities, thanks to the country's involvement in the Bologna process - an agreement made to ensure the direct comparability in the standards and quality of higher education qualifications.

 This means that your Finnish qualifications should be internationally recognised too, although it's always best to check this with individual employers.
 For help with having your credentials officially evaluated, see ENIC-NARIC.